Steve Kinney

 The spec should read from an environment variable such as SMOKE_BASE_URL so the same test can run against preview, staging, or production.

-Step 2: expose a named smoke-test command
+Step 2: inspect the named smoke-test command

 {